sammi-turner/Blog/choose-your-own-bloat.md

 Code compiles okay?
 You might still get a [segfault](https://en.wikipedia.org/wiki/Segmentation_fault) when you run the binary.

+Code compiles and runs?
+It might do what you intended, but then accuse you of [stack smashing](https://stackoverflow.com/questions/1345670/stack-smashing-detected#1347464) afterwards.

 From a business standpoint, those are headaches that you simply don't need.

 But from a "learning programming" standpoint, clearing the obstacles in your path will only make you a better programmer.